ICAZ117/mocside/README.md

 ADD PAGES
 * Add profile Page
 * Add contact us page
-* perhaps make another middle page for professors to go to before labs, which shows the course details, and overview as well as student overview (maybe create this as a child of courses, and a sibling of labs)
+* turn course edit into a course dashboard where professor can change course details as well as see gradebook, students, etc.